jhpyle/docassemble/_docs/development.md

 4. Developer Two then presses the "PyPI" button to upload the package to [PyPI] as `docassemble.debtconsult`.
-5. Months later, Developer Three, using yet another **docassemble** server, goes to "Package Management" from the menu, selects "Update a package," and installs the `docassemble.debtconsult` package from [PyPI].
+5. Months later, Developer Three, using yet another **docassemble** server, goes to "Package Management" from the menu and installs the `docassemble.debtconsult` package from [PyPI].
 This will cause the latest versions of both `docassemble.bankruptcy` and `docassemble.debtconsult` to be installed.

 In order to facilitate collaboration, Developer One should prepare interview files in a "modular" way, putting general purpose [`question`]s